What is your spine?

 A blockage of the spinal cord's blood supply Blockage of the Blood Supply to the Spinal Cord Blockage of an artery carrying blood to the spinal cord prevents the cord from getting blood and thus oxygen.
 As a result, tissues can die (called infarction).
 Causes include severe atherosclerosis... read more

 What are the symptoms of a spinal cord disorder?

 When the spinal cord is damaged, the nerves that pass across the damaged area don't work right.
 In general, a spinal cord disorder causes:

 Because the nerves that leave your spinal cord before they get to the damaged area are all right, your symptoms depend on where the spinal cord is damaged.
-For example, if the spinal cord is damaged in your lower back, you may lose movement and sensation in your legs but still be able to use your arms.
+For example, if the spinal cord is damaged in your lower back, you may lose movement and sensation (can't feel pain or someone touching you) in your legs but still be able to use your arms.
 But if the spinal cord is damaged in your neck, both your arms and legs may be affected.
 If the spinal cord is damaged high in your neck, you may not be able to breathe.
 You can lose control of your bladder and bowels and lose sexual function regardless of where your spinal cord is damaged.